dready92/PHP-on-Couch/doc/couch_admin.md

 ##Database user security

-CouchDB databases got two types of privileged users : the *readers*, that can read all documents, and only write normal (non-design) documents.
+CouchDB databases got two types of privileged users : the *members*, that can read all documents, and only write normal (non-design) documents.
-The *admins* got all privileges of the *readers*, and they also can write design documents, use temporary views, add and remove *readers* and *admins* of the database.
+The *admins* got all privileges of the *members*, and they also can write design documents, use temporary views, add and remove *members* and *admins* of the database.
 [The CouchDB wiki gives all details regarding rights management.](http://wiki.apache.org/couchdb/Security_Features_Overview)

-###addDatabaseReaderUser($login)
+###addDatabaseMemberUser($login)

-The method **addDatabaseReaderUser($login)** adds a user in the readers list of the database.
+The method **addDatabaseMemberUser($login)** adds a user in the members list of the database.

-Example - adding joe to the readers of the database mydb
+Example - adding joe to the members of the database mydb

     <?PHP
     use PHPOnCouch\Couch,